olets/WideText/README.md

 align | null | `data-align` | `"center"` or `"right"` — anything else will align left row | `"tspan"` | not available | any valid `"element"` or `".class"`, as a string

-*\* Note "leading" isn't line height, it's the space between successive lines of text.*
+\* *Note "leading" isn't line height, it's the space between successive lines of text.*

 ### Custom target

-`wideText()` targets all elements with `.widetext`.
+By default **WideText** targets all elements with `.widetext`.
 To target additional or different elements:

-    HTML:
+Markup:

     <widetextElement>responsive text</widetextElement>

     <div class="parentOfAnotherWideTextElement">
         <span>responsive text</span>
     </div>

     <yetAnotherWideTextElement>responsive text</yetAnotherWideTextElement>

-    JS:
+Script:

-    wideText("widetextElement"); // shorthand to target an element wideText(".parentOfAnotherWideTextElement span"); // shorthand for some other selector wideText({selector: "yetAnotherWideTextElement"});
+    wideText("widetextElement"); // shorthand to target an element

+    wideText(".parentOfAnotherWideTextElement span"); // shorthand for some other selector

+    wideText({selector: "yetAnotherWideTextElement"});